|

 false charge due to discrimination such as this case and an unfair trial

-are the human rights issues for all citizens.
-3. The Prosecutors reject to disclose all evidence The counsel for the Sayama Retrial Case submitted new evidence to the
+The counsel for the Sayama Retrial Case submitted new evidence to the

 Tokyo High Court and demanded a retrial.
 In addition, we repeatedly have